1759 - British operations on the coast of Coromandel

 On October 16, Pocock sailed from Madras for Bombay.

 Bussy approached Basalut Jung, offering him to become nawab of the Carnatic if he would join the French with a body of troops.
-The terms were agreed upon, Basalut Jung began to advance along the Penner river and Bussy was on his way to him with 500 Europeans.
+The terms were agreed upon, Basalut Jung began to advance along the Pennar River and Bussy was on his way to him with 500 Europeans.

-On October 17, Bussy was recalled by the outbreak of a dangerous mutiny of the garrison which he had left behind him at Wandiwash.
+- Bussy was recalled by the outbreak of a dangerous mutiny of the garrison which he had left behind him at Wandewash.
 Turning back, he succeeded by payment of 6 months’ arrears in reducing the men to obedience but the incident was fatal to his negotiations with Basalut Jung.
 After a few days of fruitless haggling Bussy returned to Arcot, with no addition to his force but a few irregular levies of horse and foot.

 By the end of October, Trichinopoly had only 250 men of the Madras European Regiment and 3,000 Sepoys to garrison it.